single-spa/single-spa.js.org/website/versioned_docs/version-4.x/ecosystem-angularjs.md

 - `domElementGetter`: (optional) A function that takes in no arguments and returns a DOMElement.
 This dom element is where the angular application will be bootstrapped, mounted, and unmounted.
 If not provided, the default is to create a div and append it to `document.body`.
 - `mainAngularModule`: (required) A string that is the name of the angular module that will be bootstrapped by angular.
 See [angular docs](https://docs.angularjs.org/api/ng/function/angular.bootstrap) for `angular.bootstrap()`.
 - `uiRouter`: (optional) If you are using angular-ui-router, set this option to either `true` or to a string value.
-The string value will be the value of the ui-view html attribute.
+The string value will be the value of the ui-view HTML attribute.
 For example, `uiRouter: 'core'` will be `<div ui-view="core" />` whereas `uiRouter: true` turns into `<div ui-view />`.
 - `preserveGlobal`: (optional) A boolean that defaults to false.
 Set if you want to keep angular on the global even after an app unmounts.
 - `elementId`: (optional) A string which will be used to identify the element appended to the DOM and bootstrapped by Angular.
 - `strictDi`: (optional - part of the bootstrap [config object](https://docs.angularjs.org/api/ng/function/angular.bootstrap#usage)) A boolean that defaults to false.
 Set if you want to enable StrictDi mode
-- `template`: (optional) An html string that will be inserted into the DOM when the app is mounted.
+- `template`: (optional) An HTML string that will be inserted into the DOM when the app is mounted.
 The template goes inside of the element returned by domElementGetter.
 If not provided, no template will be inserted.
 When using angular-ui-router, you often do not need to use this since ui-router will be putting a template onto the dom for you.

 ## ES5 Example
 Check out [this example repo](https://github.com/joeldenning/single-spa-es5-angularjs)